iamshm/WeDev/README.md

 then a token is provided to him/her and then decoded then authorized by auth route to access its details
 ```

+12. Create 'Profile' model using mongoose and mongoDB schema \
+    a.
+Then create `profile.js`.
+It will have multiple routes. \
+    b.
+Route for creating a profile. \
+    c.
+Route for getting all profiles. \
+    d.
+Rote for getting current user profile. \
+    e.
+Route for getting profile by user id. \